 52.06: Board of Trustees and Staff

 (1) Appointing Authority.
-For Commonwealth of Massachusetts virtual schools that serve students statewide, the Commissioner appoints the members of the boards of trustees, except to the extent such members may be appointed directly by the Board in the Terms of Certificate.
-For Commonwealth of Massachusetts virtual schools that are operated only for the benefit of a specific group of school districts, the collaborative board or the school committees of the specific schools shall appoint the members of the board of trustees.
+For a CMVS 1, the Commissioner appoints the members of the boards of trustees, except to the extent such members may be appointed directly by the Board in the Terms of Certificate.
+For a CMVS 2, the school committee(s) of the district(s) or the member school committees of the collaborative that formed the CMVS 2, shall appoint the members of the board of trustees and inform the Commissioner of such appointments within ten days of appointment.

 (2) Responsibilities of Board of Trustees.
 The board of trustees of a Commonwealth of Massachusetts virtual school holds the certificate of the virtual school and governs the virtual school.
 Every board of trustees shall have a least five members.
 Boards of trustees are state governmental bodies.
 Boards of trustees must fulfill their fiduciary responsibilities including, but not limited to, the duty of loyalty and duty of care, as well as the obligation to oversee the school's budget.
 Boards of trustees shall not exercise managerial powers over the day-to-day operations of the virtual school.
 Boards of trustees must ensure that virtual schools operate in accordance with their certificate, including any approved amendments.
 Boards of trustees must ensure that virtual schools operate in compliance with all applicable state and federal laws.
 The responsibilities of the board of trustees shall include, but are not limited to, the following: